PaulFerreras/Picasso-2.0/README.md

 # Picasso-2.0
-The best photo editor ever.
+The bestester photo editor ever.

 Rules of coding: